matallo/docs/pages/docs/features/static-builds.md

   editUrl: 'pages/docs/features/static-builds.md'
 }

-Deploying static apps with Now is very interesting because you don't need to pay for the computing resources.
+Deploying static apps with <Now color="#000"/> is very interesting because you don't need to pay for the computing resources.
 You just pay for the bandwidth, just like a CDN.
 Still, you can do pretty cool stuff like custom public directories, URL rewrites, and many more thanks to [serve handlers](https://zeit.co/blog/new-static-deployments#new-features).

 Usually, you'll use a static site generator like Jekyll or even Next.js to build static HTML apps.
-In order to deploy your app with Now, you need to build it locally and deploy it.
+In order to deploy your app with <Now color="#000"/>, you need to build it locally and deploy it.

 This is not bad, but we can do better.

 ## Now Static Builds

-Now static builds are based on Docker.
+<Now color="#000"/> static builds are based on Docker.
 You can create a `Dockerfile` where you asked to build the static app and put it in a directory called `/public`.
 Then Now's build setup can extract that static app and deploy it for you.